yohanankling/yohanankling/README.md

 ## Contact Me 📫

-Feel free to reach out to me via email at yohanankli@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/yohanan-kling/).
+Feel free to reach out to me via [email](mailto:yohanankli@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/yohanan-kling/).
 I'm always open to exciting collaborations and new opportunities!